averkoc/lxprivate/drafts/ws9_scripting.md

 ### Motivation for Learning

 Scripting is a powerful way to turn repetitive tasks into reliable, repeatable workflows: system administrators use scripts for backups, user and service management, and monitoring; developers and analysts automate builds, tests, and data preparation; and power users speed up everyday tasks.
-That power comes with risk — a script run with administrative rights can change or destroy large parts of a system in seconds, so always review and test scripts, especially those using sudo, even when working on a server used only by you.
+That power comes with risk — a script run with administrative rights can change or destroy large parts of a system in seconds, so always review and test scripts, especially those using sudo, even when working on a system used only by you.

 In this workshop we only touch the surface: you’ll observe short, safe examples and experiment with small scripts to gain insight into what scripting can do.